top of page

 The bloom consists of proteins and substances like glycoproteins, which bond tightly to the eggshell.
 According to egg industry studies, unwashed eggs can remain fresh for several weeks or even months, while washed eggs may spoil within a week or two.
 This is significant, especially for families looking to maximize the value and usefulness of their locally sourced eggs.

-Risks of Washing Eggs
+Risks and Consequences of Washing Eggs

 Washing eggs may seem like a good idea to ensure cleanliness, but this practice can actually ruin their protective coating.
 When you wash an egg with water, you may inadvertently remove the bloom.
 Doing so exposes the eggs to potential bacteria that can penetrate the eggshell more easily.